christiannaths/anemptyrepo/README.markdown

 this project, they have a good idea of what you changed with each commit just by looking at your message.

+## Pushing Your Branch

+Now you're ready to push your changes, safely contained within your branch, up to the remote repo.
+Do that with:

+    git push origin updates20111011

+So here's the deal with this one: you're running the <code>git push</code> command and passing it two parameters.
+The first is the _name_ of the remote reference (which is essentially a convenient shortcut name that points to the URI of the remote repo, yup that's the same URI that you used to clone the repo in the first place).
+And the second is the name of your branch.
+So it breaks down like this:

+    git push [remote alias name] [branch name]

+Now you should be able to head over to the remote repo on Github (where you are now) and see your changes under the new branch.
+You can navigate to the new branch by clicking on the "Swtich Branches" button under the "Source" button from the repo's main navigation on it's Github home page.